scotthlee/injury-autocoding/README.md

 # Autocoding Injury Narratives with BERT
 This repo contains code for training an ensemble of BERT models to autocode injury narratives.

-### Model
-BERT stands for Bidirectional Encoder Representations from Transformers.
-One of the newer large-scale contextual language models, it's a good baseline for a wide variety of downstream NLP tasks.
-To learn more about how the base model is trained, check out the paper on [arXiv](https://arxiv.org/abs/1810.04805).
-To see how folks from Google implemented it in TensorFlow, check out the original [repo](https://github.com/google-research/bert) on GitHub, which we've also included here (but not updated in while, so you may want to pull down a fresh copy).

 ### Task
 Building on recent research on autocoding injury narratives, like that in [Measure (2014)](https://www.bls.gov/iif/deep-neural-networks.pdf) and in [Bertke et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4915551/), our task here was to classify free-text injury narratives using [OIICS](https://wwwn.cdc.gov/wisards/oiics/Trees/MultiTree.aspx?Year=2012) event codes.
 The project was for an internal Kaggle-like competition hosted by [NIOSH](https://www.cdc.gov/niosh/index.htm) at CDC, which you can read more about [here](https://www.cdc.gov/od/science/technology/innovation/innovationfund.htm).
 In our data, there were 47 classifiable event codes distributed across 7 categories: